gasparian/multithread-file-reader/README.md

-# clickhouse-file-reader
+# multithread-file-reader
-Clickhouse cloud SWE home test assignment solution
+Small fun project to show how to read and process file from multiple threads in golang.

 ### Description
 #### Task
-The task is to extract urls data from the file and return the ranked list of urls with the highest values.
+Imagine a task where you need to extract urls stats data from the file and return the ranked list of urls with the highest values.
 Files are provided in the following format:
 ```
 <url><double_white_space><long value>